iboB/picobench/README.md

 If you write your own main function, you can set the default iterations and samples for all benchmarks with `runner::set_default_state_iterations` and `runner::set_default_samples` *before* calling `runner::run_benchmarks`.

+If you parse the command line or use the library-provided `main` function you can also set the iterations and samples with command line args:
+* `--iters=1000,5000,10000` will set the iterations for benchmarks which don't explicitly override them
+* `--samples=5` will set the samples for benchmarks which don't explicitly override them

 ### Misc

 * The runner randomizes the benchmarks.
 To have the same order on every run and every platform, set an integer seed to `runner::run_benchmarks`.